So Well Remembered: Plot

-At the end of the Second World War George Boswell (John Mills), a town councillor, newspaper editor and zealous reformer in the mill town of Browdley in Lancashire, recalls the past 26 years of his life.
+At the end of the Second World War, George Boswell (John Mills), a town councillor, newspaper editor and zealous reformer in the mill town of Browdley in Lancashire, recalls the past 26 years of his life.

 In 1919 he defends Olivia Channing (Martha Scott) when she applies for a library job.
-Her father, the mill owner John Channing (Frederick Leister), has been sent to prison for almost 20 years for speculating with, and losing, many townspeople's money.
+Her father, the mill owner John Channing (Frederick Leister), went to prison for almost 20 years for speculating with, and losing, many townspeople's money.
 George falls in love with Olivia, though it scandalises the town, and he eventually proposes to her.
 That night she has an argument with her father.
 He has Dr Richard Whiteside (Trevor Howard) drive him into town to speak to George, but they crash on a washed-out road and John is killed.
 Olivia then agrees to marry George.

 Trevor Mangin (Reginald Tate), Browdley's most influential businessman, asks George to run for Parliament.
 Seeing an opportunity to further his reforming efforts, George agrees, much to Olivia's delight.

 Whiteside brings George an alarming report about the danger of an epidemic in the town's filthy slums.
 Mangin, who owns many of them, produces a more optimistic report.
 Given that Whiteside has taken to drinking heavily since the accident, George accepts Mangin's report, causing the council to vote to do nothing.
 However, a diphtheria epidemic breaks out, just as Whiteside feared.
 A free clinic is opened to inoculate the healthy children and treat the sick.
-George tells Olivia to take their son there, but she cannot bear to do so, and the boy dies.
+George tells Olivia to take their son there, but she cannot bear to do so among the town's poor, and the boy dies.

 After George drops out of the election because of Mangin's lies Olivia tells him that she is leaving him.
 George realises that she married him solely for his prospects.
 They go their separate ways.
 He eventually rises to the mayoralty of the town, while she remarries a rich man and has another son, Charles Winslow (Richard Carlson).
 Meanwhile, Whiteside takes in a baby girl, Julie Morgan (Patricia Roc), orphaned at birth, and George helps to raise her.

 Many years pass.
 Early in the Second World War a widowed Olivia returns, takes up residence in her father's mansion and reopens the Channing mill.
 Her son becomes a flier in the Royal Air Force.
 On leave he meets Julie and they fall in love, but Olivia does not want to relinquish her control over her son.
 Charles is seriously injured in combat and his face is disfigured.
 This enables Olivia to isolate him until George manages to convince him to break free and marry Julie.
 When Olivia arrives, looking for her son, George reveals that he has worked out that Olivia did nothing to prevent her father from driving to his death, though she must have known that the road was washed out.
 Whiteside had overheard the Channings arguing and knew that John Channing intended to warn George against her.